Venting: 45 degree Canadians versus 30 degree Americans -- I don't get it

 - Try to replace the cinder block columns with steel posts and a steel beam (dunno about supporting things during the replacement process)

 The other venting issue I'm not sure about is why the need for insulated pipe in the first place.
 This is going into a non-combustible cavity.
-Well ok, at the top, 6" away from the clay flue, there are 6 2X12s and some exterior sheeting (see this).
+Well ok, at the top, 6" away from the clay flue, there are 6 2X12s and some exterior sheeting ((broken link removed)).
 The RSF instructions call for double wall to the flue, then an adapter to single wall liner.
 What's the double wall protecting me from?
 Maybe heat could build up in the cavity, but I could deal with that by running a soldier course of brick at the top with open joints.

 Any suggestions welcome.